-Pre-crisis we ran some research with Finance Leaders in the US and UK.
+Pre-crisis we ran some research with Finance Leaders in the US and UK on various topics, including sustainable procurement.
 Out of 502 participants from business owners to Directors, 86% said that they currently use sustainability as a metric to help shape decision making within their business.
 An additional 13% said they plan on integrating these topics into future business planning.

 The emerging truth was that sustainability was finding its way into corporate purpose.
 The nagging doubt was that “sustainability sells” and that many were seeing it as a trend to capitalize on rather than a movement to commit to wholly.
 Organizational and customer attitudes would be truly tested in recession.
 Well, now we have one.